 There are fees and taxes payable throughout the sales procedure.
 Once you have found a property that you want to purchase, both buyer and seller have to agree on the terms of the sale.
 For a resale, a Memorandum of Understanding (MOU) is drawn up and signed by both parties.
 At this point a deposit is due, usually around 10% of the purchase price.

-For buying from a developer, it’s a little different.
+Buying a property in Dubai from a developer, it’s a little different.
 A reservation agreement is drawn up and a deposit paid – anything up to 25%.
 Once terms are agreed and the deposit received, a sales and purchase agreement can be written, which is a formal commitment to the purchase.
 There are usually stipulations regarding the completion date and any compensation due if the project overruns.

 The official transfer of ownership is done by visiting the Dubai Land Department.
 The full purchase amount will need to be paid at this point to either the developer or the seller.
 There is a one-off land registry tax, which is 4% of the purchase price, plus an admin fee.
 The admin fee goes to the Dubai Land Department and the new title deed is then provided.